 MIJA VERA - (view all posts by Mija)

-Mija has been a designer for the last ten years.
-She is a paper obsessed fiend and loves working on new projects while listening to her daughter and cat chatter around the house.
+Mija has been a designer for the last 15 years.
+She is a paper obsessed fiend and loves working on new projects while listening to her kids and Maine Coon cat chatter around the house.
 You can email her at firstname.lastname@example.org